Beyond Content: Behavioral Policies Reveal Actors in Information Operations: Results

-Figure~\ref{fig:organics-trolls-clusters} displays the resulting median action distributions, derived by unfolding each policy into normalized frequencies across action categories.
+Figure~\ref{fig:troll-behavior} (A) compares the action composition of organic users with three troll policy clusters, with each quarter representing one group; each user's policy is expressed as normalized frequencies across six action categories.
+The inner ring shows the mean distribution across these actions, whereas the outer bars summarize how these action shares vary across users, indicating the median, interquartile range and 5th-95th percentiles.
 Two clusters exhibit highly concentrated behavior.
 Cluster 1 (50 accounts) overwhelmingly favors thread creation (median: 84.6\%), while Cluster 2 (31 accounts) prioritizes root comments (median: 72.5\%).
 In both, reply actions are nearly absent, indicating a strategy centered on content initiation and visibility rather than dialogue.
 These findings align with prior studies \cite{geissler2023analyzing, pote2025coordinated} documenting how state-linked actors amplify narratives through thread injection and resharing while avoiding interactive engagement.
 Cluster 3 (18 accounts), by contrast, resembles organic users more closely.
 For example, the probability mass assigned to the wait-reply action is 29.3\%, compared to 25.3\% for organics.
 Nevertheless, differences persist: thread creation remains elevated (34.4\% vs. 4.9\%), and reply actions remain underrepresented.
 A consistent trait across all troll clusters is the scarcity of replies.
 On Reddit, the first reply to a thread is referred to as a ``root comment''---a platform-specific convention that differs from others such as X (formerly Twitter), where such distinctions are not formally labeled.
 This broader pattern points to a unifying behavioral strategy oriented toward broadcasting narratives rather than participating in multi-turn interactions.